last authored: April 2012, David LaPierre

 As long-term impact depends on adherence, decisions on when and what drugs are used should be made with the patient's full participation.

 Combination drug treatments are called highly active antiretroviral treatment (HAART) include at least three drugs.
-While guidelines vary considerably, across geography and time, in general, a 2 NRTIs + NNRTI or PI are used in starting.
+While guidelines vary considerably, across geography and time, in general, a 2 NRTIs + NNRTI or PI are used in HAART.
+Drug classes are ideally spared for times where mutation occurs.

 Early treatment appears to offer morbidity benefit (Kitahata et al, 2009).